deutschebank/fluxnova-docs-manual/content/update/activiti.md

   main:
     identifier: "migration-guide-activiti"
     parent: "migration-guide"
-    pre: "Guides you through the migration from Activiti to Flowave."
+    pre: "Guides you through the migration from Activiti to Fluxnova."

 ---

-Migrating an existing application from Activiti <= 5.11 or Camunda 7.x to Flowave 1.0 is straightforward.
+Migrating an existing application from Activiti <= 5.11 or Camunda 7.x to Fluxnova 1.0 is straightforward.
 This page describes the necessary steps.
-Once done with the migration, the [minor version update guides]({{< ref "/update/minor/_index.md" >}}) show how to update from 1.0 to the latest Flowave version.
+Once done with the migration, the [minor version update guides]({{< ref "/update/minor/_index.md" >}}) show how to update from 1.0 to the latest Fluxnova version.

 The changes in short are:

-*   Maven **Dependencies**, e.g., `activiti.jar` changed to `flowave-engine.jar`.
+*   Maven **Dependencies**, e.g., `activiti.jar` changed to `fluxnova-engine.jar`.
-*   **Package Names** changed from `org.activiti` to `org.finos.flowave.bpm` for all modules (including engine, CDI and spring).
+*   **Package Names** changed from `org.activiti` to `org.finos.fluxnova.bpm` for all modules (including engine, CDI and spring).
-*   The **configuration file** changed from `activiti.cfg.xml` to `flowave.cfg.xml`.
+*   The **configuration file** changed from `activiti.cfg.xml` to `fluxnova.cfg.xml`.
 *   Several (internal) classes are renamed - see the lists below.

 There are some things which have not changed yet:

 *   Database schema and table names.
 Note that we based our fork on Activiti 5.11 and the tables existent in that version.
 *   The `activiti:` [Custom Extensions]({{< ref "/reference/bpmn20/custom-extensions/_index.md" >}}) are kept.
-    A Flowave namespace will be introduced soon but backwards compatibility will be ensured.
+    A Fluxnova namespace will be introduced soon but backwards compatibility will be ensured.

 We based our fork on Camunda 7.24, which is based on the database schema of Activiti 5.11.
 So please [update](http://www.activiti.org/userguide/index.html#databaseUpgrade) your project to this database using the update scripts provided by Activiti.
-If you are using a newer version, best ask for assistance in the [Forum](http://flowave.finos.org/community/forum.html).
+If you are using a newer version, best ask for assistance in the [Forum](http://fluxnova.finos.org/community/forum.html).

 # Exchange Library